Shape of spreading and leveling gravity currents in a Hele-Shaw cell with flow-wise width variation: Discussion of disagreement observed in rescaled pre-closure profiles

 \section{Discussion of disagreement observed in rescaled pre-closure profiles}

-Our phase-plane analysis frrom Sections~\ref{sec:model} and \ref{sec:shape_calc} focused on the local dynamics of the pre-closure self-similarity, based on connecting Point A (moving front) with Point O (origin/closed end of the HS cell).
+Our phase-plane analysis from Sections~\ref{sec:model} and \ref{sec:shape_calc} focused on the local dynamics of the pre-closure self-similarity, based on connecting Point A (moving front) with Point O (origin/closed end of the HS cell).
 The so-called `far-field behavior' (as $\xi\to\infty$) \cite{Wang1999,ZhengHealing} of the second-kind self-similar solution was not analyzed.
 Indeed, it is not hard to check numerically that, when mapped from $H(\xi/\xi_f)$ back to $h(x,t)$, the self-similar solution (found by numerically integrating the phase plane ODE~\eqref{eq:HU_system3}) does not maintain a constant volume on $x\in[0,L]$.
 However, our experimental study was performed under the condition of constant volume release.
-To highlight the potential effect of this discrepancy, we performed numerical simulations imposing a boundary condition at $x=L$ that yields a constant injection rate (see \cite{zcs14,gc19} for discussions of how injection is incorporated in the numerical scheme).
-For these simulations, the initial condition was taken to be the self-similar solution found by numerically integrating the phase plane ODE~\eqref{eq:HU_system3}, and mapped back to $t=0$ with $t_c =44.03$~s (per the experiments) and $\beta = 0.38$ (per Fig.~\ref{fig:pre_closure}\subref{fig:pc1}).
-Note that this initial condition sets a $\mathcal{V}_0$ different from the experimental value based on Table~\ref{tb:expt}.
-Then, $\mathcal{V}=\mathcal{V}(t) = \mathcal{V}_0 + \dot{\mathcal{V}}_{\text{in}}t$, and we tuned $\dot{\mathcal{V}}_\mathrm{in}$ until $t_c$ from the simulation matched the experimental value $44.03$~s used to set the initial condition.
+To highlight the potential effect of this discrepancy, we performed numerical simulations {replacing the no-flux BC at $x=L$ in Eq.~\eqref{eq:scheme_noflux} with a BC that corresponds to an injection rate:

+where $\dot{\mathcal{V}}_{\text{in}}$ is the volumetric inflow \emph{rate} at $x=L$ such that $\dot{\mathcal{V}}_{\text{in}}=\mathrm{d}\mathcal{V}/\mathrm{d}t$.
+For these simulations, the initial condition was taken to be the self-similar solution found by numerically integrating the phase plane ODE~\eqref{eq:HU_system3}, and mapped back to $t=0$ with $t_c =44.03$~s (per the experiments) and $\beta = 0.38$ (per Fig.~\ref{fig:pre_closure}\subref{fig:pc1}), instead of Eq.~\eqref{eq:scheme_ic}.} Note that this initial condition sets a $\mathcal{V}_0$ different from the experimental value based on Table~\ref{tb:expt}.
+Then, we tuned a constant injection rate $Q_\mathrm{in}$, such that $\mathcal{V}=\mathcal{V}(t) = \mathcal{V}_0 + Q_{\text{in}}t$, until $t_c$ from the simulation matched the experimental value $44.03$~s used to set the initial condition.
+However, $Q_\mathrm{in}$ is not the instantaneous volume change of the second-kind self-similar solution, which although slowly varying, is not constant.